santivicencio/Getting_and_clenaning_data/run_analysis.md

 ##Use descriptive activity names
 ------------------------------

-Read `activity_labels.txt` file.
-This will be used to add descriptive names to the activities.
+This code will be used to add descriptive names to the activities.

 ```{r}
 dtActivityNames <- fread(file.path(pathIn, "activity_labels.txt"))